entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Kowal-Linka, M., and Bodzioch, A. (2017).
 Genesis of the Lower Triassic bonebeds from Gogolin (S Poland): the impact of microbial mats on trapping of vertebrate remains.
 Palaeogeogr.
 Palaeoclimatol.
 Palaeoecol.
 466, 38–58. doi:10.1016/j.palaeo.2016.11.010

+Kriwet, J., Witzmann, F., Klug, S., & Heidtke, U. H. J. (2008).
+First direct evidence of a vertebrate three-level trophic chain in the fossil record.
+Proceedings of the Royal Society B: Biological Sciences, 275(1631), 181–186. https://doi.org/10.1098/rspb.2007.1170

+Käßner, A., Tichomirowa, M., Rößler, R., et al. (2024).
+Zircon U–Pb CA–ID–TIMS constraints on the chronology of the Late Carboniferous–early Permian continental Döhlen Basin and its correlation with the Thuringian Forest Basin (Central and Eastern Germany).
+International Journal of Earth Sciences, 113(5), 1599–1618. https://doi.org/10.1007/s00531-024-02464-0

 Königer, S., Lorenz, V., Stollhofen, H., & Armstrong, R. (2002).
 Origin, age and stratigraphic significance of distal fallout ash tuffs from the Carboniferous–Permian continental Saar-Nahe Basin (SW Germany).
 International Journal of Earth Sciences, 91(2), 341–356. https://doi.org/10.1007/s005310100221

-Kriwet, J., Witzmann, F., Klug, S., & Heidtke, U. H. J. (2008).
-First direct evidence of a vertebrate three-level trophic chain in the fossil record.
-Proceedings of the Royal Society B: Biological Sciences, 275(1631), 181–186. https://doi.org/10.1098/rspb.2007.1170

 Labandeira, C.C., and Allen, E.G., 2007.
 Minimal insect herbivory for the Lower Permian Coprolite Bone Bed site of north-central Texas, USA, and comparison to other Late Paleozoic floras.
 Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 247, no. 3-4, p.
 197-219. doi: 10.1016/j.palaeo.2006.10.015